Where do we get a marriage license and how much does it cost?

 Jeffersonville VT 05464

 4. Once we receive your application, we will fill out the license form and contact you to issue the license.
+One of the applicants must come to the Town Office, sign and receive the license.
 By law, you must deliver the license to the person who will conduct your wedding ceremony before the marriage can be performed.

 5. After the ceremony, the person who performs the ceremony (officiant) will complete the sections concerning the date, place and officiant information, and sign your license.
 At that point, the license becomes a marriage certificate.
 The officiant must return the certificate to the city clerk’s office where it was issued within 10 days after the wedding, so that your marriage can be officially registered.We will create a certified copy and mail it to you.